dallasbgray/CR-10-bootloader-and-firmware/README.md

 >**WARNING**: double check these conenctions are correct!
 You don't want to fry anything.

->Both boards should power on when either one is plugged in.
+Both boards should power on when either one is plugged in.

+### Arduino IDE setup
 After that, it's time to set up the [Arduino IDE](https://www.arduino.cc/en/software "Arduino Software Downloads")!
 I used v1.18.13.
 You'll need the right board drivers, for the Melzi board get the the [Sanguino](https://github.com/Lauszus/sanguino) add-on for the 3D printer hardware.
 Just paste this link into the add-on board within the IDE preferences: ```https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json```

 >Check which COM port the Uno and Melzi appear on by plugging them in.
 Windows 10 may need a driver if it doesn't show up in the COM ports in Device Manager.
 Download the driver I got [here from TH3D](https://support.th3dstudio.com/hc/downloads/drivers/ch340-drivers-th3d-uno-creality-v1-1-x-v4-2-x-board/), but you can also download the copy above (CH341SER.exe is the CH430 driver).
 Here is an [alternate CH340 driver download](https://sparks.gogo.co.nz/ch340.html).
 If the install fails, click 'uninstall' and then re-run the installer again it should succeed.
 Look up TH3D firmware to give it a shot, they seem to have some popularity due to ease of use and installation of their firmware.